News

 2-way traffic on Greenup, Scott?

 Open house seeks comment on proposals to increase safety COVINGTON, Ky. - Technically, the closest NASCAR track is 40 miles south, in Sparta, Ky.
-But many residents of Covington neighborhoods that border Greenup Street and Scott Boulevard say they only have to look out their front doors to ...
+But many residents of Covington neighborhoods that border Greenup Street and Scott Boulevard say they only have to look out their front doors to see what amounts to a cutthroat race every rush hour - and a crowded one at that.
+The volume ...

 Federal grant public hearing tonight